Everything You Need to Know Before Buying a Granite Composite Sink

 - Weight: Granite composite sinks are usually much heavier than stainless-steel varieties, so you might need to install added structural support underneath the sink.

-However, cleaning and removing stains from a granite composite sink is another story.
+Ease of cleaning is an important consideration for any kitchen feature but especially the sink.
+Quality composite granite sinks are formed under high pressure, making them nonporous, hygienic, and resistant to heat, stains, scratches, and chips.
+However, cleaning and removing stains from a granite composite sink can be tricky.
 Harsh chemicals can damage a composite granite sink, so follow the manufacturer's suggestions for cleaning the surface as well as products to avoid pouring into the sink.
+You can typically use mild dish soap and warm water to clean a granite composite sink.
+For tougher stains, sprinkle baking soda into the sink, add vinegar, and gently scrub with a non-abrasive sponge.
 Some composite granite sinks can be damaged by heat, resulting in blemishes from melting resins, and the material does scratch.
-Check the manufacturer warranty and select a product designed for high heat-resistance.
+Check the manufacturer's warranty and select a product designed for high heat-resistance.

 You should only need to do this restoring process when you start to notice your composite sink looking hazy, according to Supreme Surface Cleaners.
 The hazy look means the protective surface is wearing away and the minerals from the water are causing buildup.